|Nutrition Facts (per serving)|

 Although parsley is the king of herbs when making this sauce, mint and borage are excellent substitutes for it if you're using it on seafood.
 Delicious on shrimp, halibut, scallops, or grilled calamari, this sauce has no rival.
 Make ahead and keep refrigerated for a few days, as after that it will darken and oxidate, losing flavor and color.

 Heat the water and dissolve the salt in it.
 Remove from heat.
 When water is cool enough to stick your finger in, proceed with the chimichurri.

 Put everything except the olive oil into a food processor and pulse to combine.
-You can puree it or leave it chunky.
-Your choice.
+You can puree it or leave it chunky, as you prefer.

 With the motor running, drizzle in the olive oil and buzz for 30 seconds to a minute.
 Allow it to marinate for a few hours before serving.